IST-DASLab/gptq/README.md

 # GPTQ

 This repository contains the code for the paper *GPTQ: Accurate Post-training Compression for Generative Pretrained Transformers*.
-More precisely, it includes the following features:
+The current release includes the following features:

-* An efficient implementation of the GPTQ algorithm:`gptq.py`
+* An efficient implementation of the GPTQ algorithm: `gptq.py`
-* Compressing all models from the OPT and BLOOM families to 2/3/4 bits, including grouping: `opt.py`, `bloom.py`, `zeroShot/`
+* Compressing all models from the OPT and BLOOM families to 2/3/4 bits, including weight grouping: `opt.py`, `bloom.py`, `zeroShot/`
 * Evaluating the perplexity of quantized models on several language generation tasks: `opt.py`, `bloom.py`
 * Evaluating the performance of quantized models on several ZeroShot tasks: `zeroShot/`
 * A 3-bit quantized matrix full-precision vector product CUDA kernel: `quant_cuda_kernel.cu`, `quant_cuda.cpp`, `setup_cuda.py`